freeCodeCamp/chapter/CONTRIBUTING.md

 It's possible to contribute simple changes, like to README.md, without running the application.
 However, for many situations you will need to get the application running to view pages, see your code in action, and test changes.

-If you want to proceed immeditely with running the client, database, and server, then follow the steps in the [**Running the Application**](#running-the-application) section, below.
+If you want to proceed immeditely with running the client, database, and server, then follow the s in the [**Running the Application**](#running-the-application) section, below.
 Then, return here and continue to the next step of this section.

 </details>

-<details><summary>Step 4 - Making Changes and Testing the Code :fire:</summary>
+<details><summary>Step 4 - Make Changes and Test the Code :fire:</summary>

 You are almost ready to make changes to files, but before that you should **always** follow these steps: